 “Kazuo Ishiguro’s study of guilt, ageing and solitude in post-war, post-imperial Japan is a tour de force of unreliable narration.” – Robert McCrum

-Ono is an unreliable narrator and one who rewrites his past.
-Like Etsuko in A Pale View of Hills, there is a tension and darkness underlying seemingly banal memories.
+Masuji Ono is an unreliable narrator and one who rewrites his past.
+Like the character Etsuko in A Pale View of Hills, there is a tension and darkness underlying seemingly banal memories.
 A refashioning, expanding the small acts of kindness he engages in.
 While papering over and minimising his great cruelties.